Skip to main content

 Cloudron Apps are containerized and thus two applications can listen on the same port.
 In reality, they are in different network namespaces and do not conflict with each other.

-Note that this port has to be HTTP and not HTTPS or any other non-HTTP protocol.
-HTTPS proxying is handled by the Cloudron platform (since it owns the certificates).
+This port must use HTTP, not HTTPS or any other non-HTTP protocol.
+The Cloudron platform handles HTTPS proxying (since it owns the certificates).

 Example: